 True prophecy foretells of an event with such detail before it happens so as to necessarily require divine guidance.
 The Bible is a book containing hundreds of detailed prophecies.
 And they truly are detailed!
-There are, for example, well over 60 distinct predictions in regard to our divine Savior Jesus Christ.
+There are, for example, well over 60 distinct predictions in regards to our divine Savior Jesus Christ.

 If you just step back for a moment and ponder what true prophecies are you will then understand their significance.
 Genuine divine prophecy is a statement from God to those that are listening.
 They show that God truly does exist and that the Holy Bible truly is His word written down for us to prove who He is.